lwmqn/qnode/README.md

 console.log(qnode.ip);          // '192.168.0.99'
 console.log(qnode.mac);         // '00:0c:29:3e:1b:d2'
 console.log(qnode.version);     // 'v0.0.6'

+// Do not change the device attributes with direct assigments,
+// i.e., qnode.lifetime = 2000.

-// use qnode.setDevAttrs() to change the device attributes will
+// Use qnode.setDevAttrs() to change attributes, and qnode will
-// automatically publish the update message to the Server.
+// automatically check if it needs to publish an update message to the Server.
 ```

 ********************************************